liliana0514/510/README.md

 # Liliana's personal website

-A personal website for TECHIN 510 Lab 1.
+Hi!
+I'm Liliana.
+This is the repository for my personal website for TECHIN 510.
+The website showcases my education, Work Experience, Hobbies and my interesting Projects.
+Click here to my website.

 ## How to Run